PennyLaneAI/pennylane-qiskit/doc/devices/aer.rst

         dev = qml.device('qiskit.aer', wires=2, backend='unitary_simulator')

-    At the time of writing, this is still functional.
+    At the time of writing, this is still functional for the Aer devices.
 However, this will soon be deprecated and may not function as intended.
 To ensure accurate results, we recommend passing in a backend instance.

 The ``AerSimulator`` backend has several available methods, which can be passed via the ``method`` keyword argument.
 For example